 Reimbursement for Automation Expenses.
 Municipal courts meeting statutory requirements for fee remittance and disposition reporting are eligible to apply for reimbursement from the fund.
 Items eligible for reimbursement are determined by the Automation Committee of the NMMJA and are documented on the program’s Categories of Support list.

-Funds are allocated among courts by fiscal year.
 Application for reimbursement is made through the program manager, where requests are reviewed for eligibility and availability of funds and allocation.
 Requests go through additional review & approval cycles by the Automation Committee of the NMMJA, AOC, and the NM State Dept. Of Finance Authority.

 Fee Remittance.
 Municipalities are required (per NMSA 35-14-11) to enact ordinances for the assessment of fines and fees upon persons convicted of violating any municipal ordinance relating to the operation of a motor vehicle or any ordinance that may be enforced by imposing a term of imprisonment.
 Fees currently assessed, collected, and remitted or retained include:

 - $20 corrections fee (stays with the municipality);

 - $6 automation fee (sent to the AOC);

 - $3 judicial education fee (sent to the Judicial Education Center).